DAILY BASIS AND CASH INDEX SUMMARY:

 |Commodity||Index||Prev Day||Avg.
 Basis||Month||Prev Day|

-The national average SRW wheat basis for Monday is at 22 cents under the May futures, 1 cent weaker than Friday's basis.
+The national average SRW wheat basis for Thursday is at 45 cents under the December futures, 4 cents stronger than Wednesday's basis.

 HARD RED WINTER WHEAT: